getbraincloud/braincloud-docs/docs/api/2_capi/playbackstream/startstream.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-playbackStreamId | Identifies the stream to read
+targetPlayerId | The player to start a stream with includeSharedData | Whether to include shared data in the stream